cromarty/ttsprojects/raspberry-pi-audio/README.md

 The way espeak produces synthesised speech is important here.

 espeak can be used in several ways.
 Two major modes are synchronous and asynchronous.
 Here we are only interested in asynchronous modes as used by screen-readers and supporting software.

 Furthermore, espeak can either be made to play the rendered speech itself by the use of a common Linux sound library, like ALSA, pulseaudio or libao, or it can be made to pass the PCM data back to the calling program via a callback function.

-The library intends to use the second method, referred to by espeak as AUDIO_OUTPUT_RETRIEVAL.

-The reason for doing this is to make it unnecessary to modify espeak.  espeak is a dependancy of several applications and forking or otherwise modifying the source code will complicate things for programs which depend on it, including the Orca screen-reader used in graphical desktops.

-### espeakup becomes piespeakup

-There is a program called espeakup, which is commonly used to connect the kernel-space screen-reader speakup with the espeak speech-synthesiser.

-It is intended to modify espeakup to make piespeakup.  espeakup is not a dependancy of any other program that I know of, so a name change will not have any knock-on effects.

-### espiespeak for Emacspeak

-The Emacspeak complete audio desktop currently has a speech-server written in Tcl, which interfaces with espeak.

-It is intended to create espiespeak, a new server which will again use the audio retrieval method to pass PCM audio to the GPU.
+In the first implementation of the library it is intended to write a new audio driver source file to link into espeak which uses the library.

-### speech-dispatcher and sd

-The program speech-dispatcher is used by Orca in the graphical desktop to connect to espeak.
-It can also be used as a dispatcher of tts for speakup by using speechd-up.

-speech-dispatcher includes loadable modules which function as audio-drivers.
-One of these is called sd_espeak and again uses the audio retrieval method highlighted above.
+In the espeak source tree there are *.cpp files prefixed with 'wave'.
+Each of these files provides the code to interface to a different audio library.

+There files called:

+* wave.cpp

+wave.cpp is a special case in that it contains code for both portaudio and pulseaudio in one file.

-It is intended to write sd_piespeak, using the LIBILCTTS library to connect speech-dispatcher, and hence Orca, to the GPU.
+Changes will need to be made to the Makefile for espeak.
+It is intended to provide a new sound driver in the file 'wave_rpi.cpp' and to provide patches for the Makefile.

-### COntents of this directory:

-espiespeak/

-The code of the proposed Emacspeak speech server using the audio library discussed.

-libilctts/

-The actual audio library and associated test programs.

-piespeakup/

-The proposed version of espeakup to use this audio library.

-sd_piespeak/

-Code of the proposed speech-dispatcher module which uses this library.